DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-calculated-fields/calculated-fields-overview.md

 A calculated field's expression can evaluate the values of other calculated fields if you make sure to avoid circular references.

-> [!NOTE]
-> When creating calculated fields, avoid dots in their names, because reports use them to address data source members.

 Date-time constants must be wrapped in hashtags (**#**) (e.g., **[OrderDate] >= #1/1/2009#**).
 To represent a null reference (one that does not refer to any object), use a question mark (e.g., **[Region] != ?**).
 To denote strings, use apostrophes (**'**), otherwise an error will occur.

 To embed an apostrophe into an expression's text, it should be preceded by another apostrophe (e.g., **'It's sample text'**).